Travel Inspiration

 Morbihan means “little sea” in the local language, a place where it is possible to sail or kayak protected from the vagaries of the Atlantic Ocean.
 Here, you can visit vibrant cities, mysterious castles, prehistoric sites, and some of the prettiest coastal towns.

-Finally, the Gulf of Morbihan is an excellent place to fully immerse in Brittany’s culinary heritage: seafood, crêpes, and other traditional dishes.
+Finally, the Gulf of Morbihan is an excellent place to fully immerse oneself in Brittany’s culinary heritage: seafood, crêpes, and other traditional dishes.

 The best way to explore the Gulf of Morbihan is on a self-drive holiday, but you can also put your bags in Vannes and visit other places on day trips.